 The attorneys at Jardine Law Offices P.C. are just as skilled at representing those accused of juvenile assault and battery.
 Our team of legal professionals knows what it takes to win over a courtroom.
 Give us a call today if you need a Layton juvenile assault attorney.

 In a nutshell, any attempt or threat to physically harm someone else, if followed by unlawful force or violence, or appearance of unlawful force or violence, is considered assault or battery.
-Usually, this is filed as a misdemeanor charge, punishable by up to a year in jail and a $2,500 fine, but depending on the circumstances, the prosecutor may raise the charge to Aggravated Assault, a second degree felony.
+Usually, this is filed as a misdemeanor charge, punishable by up to a year in jail and a $2,500 fine, but depending on the circumstances, the prosecutor may raise the charge to Aggravated Assault, a second-degree felony.
 This charge may carry a penalty of up to fifteen years in prison and a $10,000 fine.
-Because the penalties can be extreme, it is vital that anyone charged with assault or battery contact an experienced Layton assault and battery defense attorney immediately.
+Because the penalties can be extreme, it is vital that anyone charged with assault or battery contact an experienced Juvenile assault attorney immediately.

 There are various reasons a child can be found facing juvenile assault and battery charges.
 At times they were acting in self-defense of a bully or trying to diffuse a situation and were instead seen as the wrongdoer.
 These are just a few examples of wrongful assault and battery allegations.
 Juveniles should not have to suffer for the rest of their life because of a misunderstanding.